 Definition*: A passionate or overmastering desire or craving.

-Symptoms: the presenter talks to the satisfaction of the end game.
+Symptoms: the presenter talks about the satisfaction of the end game.
 It will be overwhelmingly good when we do it.
 The business is not really getting a mention…it’s the passion.
-This business plan would not be the first to lie in ruins thanks to hard edged passion for the business being redirecting to individuals personal lives.
-Questions by investors about the team socialising and working together is often a probe to gain confidence that the investor will not be watching from the sidelines in a divorce court sometime in the future.
+This business plan would not be the first to lie in ruins thanks to the hard-edged passion for the business being redirecting to individuals’ personal lives.
+Questions by investors about the team socializing and working together are often a probe to gain confidence that the investor will not be watching from the sidelines in a divorce court sometime in the future.

 Envy.
 Top Sin #5